Table of Contents:

 In this article, we will look into Ethereum and its different issues.
 We will also explore how competitors address the Ethereum blockchain’s disadvantages while highlighting the tradeoffs they have had to make along the way.

 In 2015, Ethereum emerged as an alternative to Bitcoin and its perceived simplicity as a general-purpose blockchain.
 Although Bitcoin was a breakthrough blockchain innovation, it was limited to payments and serving as a store of value.
 Ethereum changed the narrative of the crypto space when it introduced smart contracts.
+Nowadays, it is the second-largest cryptocurrency by market capitalization and the most popular platform for decentralized finance (DeFi) and non-fungible tokens (NFTs).
 It allowed developers to build and deploy decentralized applications and consequently enabled users to leverage many advantages of blockchain technology in the real world.

 After powering the 2017 ICO craze, Ethereum began to experience exponential growth.
 Decentralized applications sprung up rapidly on the network, and the price of its native cryptocurrency, Ether (ETH), began a steady climb (although it isn’t immune to the crypto market’s characteristic swings).
 Since its early years, Ethereum has witnessed massive adoption, boasting a majority of the dApps in the ecosystem and powering the growth of Decentralized Finance.